 This is how I approach most of my improv stuff, particularly coming from a multi-instrumentalist/DIY place.
 The choice of the instruments/devices is very much part of the creative process.
 I hadn’t formally considered this as part of my process before, but it was definitely there.
 It zooms out on the scope of my compositional thinking from being about interaction/form/memory to happening before any formal elements take place at all.

 The seedling for this way of thinking was some recent collaborative experiments with honest and able violinist Linda Jankowska.
 She had me dust off my stringed-drum bits and was playing with that for a while.
 It got me thinking about how much an instrument/setup, particularly an esoteric one, lends itself to a certain kind of playing.
-What you did in context is, to an extent, articulating what you had in mind when you put those instruments together.
+What you do in context is, to an extent, articulating what you had in mind when you put those instruments together.

 Shortly after Angela Guyton filmed her videos, I decided that I would make some videos of my own.
 I decided on the following setup: